JuliusCosmoRomeo/MyCrewCodingChallenge/README.md

 Implements a native Alert Box to display custom (native looking) messages for Android and iOS users

 Uses [react-native-play-audio](https://github.com/ananevam/react-native-play-audio) to stream a remote audio file

+The wonderful sound of Fluffle Puffs *PFUDOR* + beautifully animated flying unicorns turn this app into a purely satisfying experience for eyes and ears.